tunroam/paper/intersection_report_spec/322identity.md

 First we clarify that the 802.1x identity is separate from the VPN credentials.
 The 802.1x identity only states the VPN endpoint, not the user login for the VPN.

-There are two identities/usernames, an anonymous (provided to the authentication proxy) and the identity provided to the authentication server that provides the certificate.
+There are two identities/usernames (as shown in +@tbl:wificonf),
+1) an anonymous (provided to the authentication proxy) and 2) the identity provided to the authentication server that provides the certificate.
 We call the anonymous identity the `anonid` and the regular identity the `innerid`.
 The `anonid` is handled at the AP and thus needs the VPN information.